What is Due Diligence in Real Estate?

 Why do sellers need due diligence?

-This helps them avoid any obstacles to closing.
-If applicable, they must prepare all legally required disclosures like homeowner’s association (HOA) documentation and anything else needed to transfer ownership to the buyer legally.
+Having everything in order prevents any obstacles to closing.
+If applicable, they must prepare all legally required disclosures like homeowner’s association (HOA) disclosure statements, resale packets, and anything else needed to transfer ownership to the buyer legally.
 This stage protects sellers against lawsuits for not disclosing information before the sale.

 Why do buyers need due diligence when they already have a real estate agent?

-Yes, it’s possible to waive inspections and buy your house as-is or not to be thorough about the house’s title and liens.
+Yes, it’s possible to waive inspections and buy your house as-is.
+You can also not to be thorough about the house’s title and liens.
 But skipping this process for your new home can result in potential legal and financial trouble, including:

-Moreover, if the buyer doesn’t conduct inspections within the limited due diligence period, they can lose the property altogether.
+Overall, if the buyer doesn’t conduct inspections within the limited due diligence period, they put themselves at risk of losing the property in the future due to legal and financial pitfalls.

 It’s a common step in real estate transactions so buyers can legally back out of a transaction that turns out to be a bad deal.
 For example, if the home inspector notices termite or mold damage, the buyer can move forward with the purchase contract or back out without any penalties (if the contract says so).